Háthayim Marine Provincial Park: History

 Victor von Donop came from a distinguished naval and military family and was the eldest son of Captain Edward von Donop.
-While serving as Lieutenant in command of the gunboat HMS Decoy, Donop was drowned on 12 February 1881 after being swept off the bridge when the ship rolled heavily in a violent storm.
+While serving as lieutenant in command of the gunboat HMS Decoy, Donop drowned on February 12, 1881, after being swept off the bridge when the ship rolled heavily in a violent storm.

+The park was renamed Háthayim Park in 1995, followed by a further change to Háthayim Marine Park in 1997 to honour the Coast Salish First Nations name for the area.